timescale/docs/use-timescale/configuration/customize-configuration.md

 # Configure database parameters

-Timescale Cloud allows you to customize many Timescale and PostgreSQL configuration options for each Service individually.
+Timescale allows you to customize many Timescale and PostgreSQL configuration options for each Service individually.
 Most configuration values for a service are initially set in accordance with best practices given the compute and storage settings of the service.
 Any time you increase or decrease